bobbyrward/borkedbot/README.md

 ### Arguments
   * `[arg]` - Optional argument.
   * `<arg>` - Required argument.
   * `'arg'` - Literal argument.
 The word in quotes _is_ the argument.
-Multiple arguments are considered literals as well.
+Multiple arguments without quotes are considered literals as well.
   * `arg1 | arg2` - Multiple arguments.
 Either can be used, ex: `!command arg1` or `!command arg2`

 ### Permissions heirarchy